 The PMBoK provides nine 'knowledge areas'; PRINCE2 provides seven 'themes'.
 These features provide the knowledge that is to be applied during all or most of each method's process models.
 There are major overlaps, and several differences.
-Both methods recognise risk and quality as major knowledge areas.
-The PMBoK provides more support than PRINCE2 in the area of risk, but in Australia most organisations will conform to AS4360 in any case.
-In the PMBoK, certain quality aspects such as acceptance criteria appear in the Project Scope Statement, whereas in PRINCE2 they appear in a Project Product Description.
+Both methods recognise risk as a major knowledge area.
+The PMBoK provides more support than PRINCE2 in the area of risk, but in Australia most organisations will conform to ISO 31000 rather than either the PMBoK or PRINCE2 in any case.
+PRINCE2's approach to risk is derived from the Management of Risk [16] guidance, a separate product that is far more detailed than the PMBoK's knowledge area.